 In either of these cases the new program must, as its very first action, capture the information needed to restart the old program or at least document the reason why the trapped program cannot be obeyed—in short reify the state of the old computation.
 All of the machines that I will talk about here have an architected state that is in a set of registers whose values may be germane to the meaning of the interrupted program.
 This state includes at least one program counter indicating the address of the instruction next to be obeyed upon program resumption.
 An interrupt is an event tied to one CPU and these registers belong to that CPU.
 The new program will normally preserve this state in RAM as its first action.

 My first experience with a trap was the IBM 704 (1957) feature called transfer trapping.
 This was a program settable hardware mode where every successful transfer (branch) would cause a trap in place of the transfer.
 We used this feature at Livermore to great advantage in debugging programs.
 For example some variable which is designed to accumulate the sum of positive values, turns up negative.
 All of the symbolic references to the variable seem certain only to increase the value.
 With transfer trapping one can test the value upon each successful transfer.
 Along with the test, a record is made of the effective address of the trapped instruction, and its target.
 When the observed value first decreases from one trap to the next, the content of memory (core) is recorded (on paper in 1958) along with a descriptor of a guilty block of contiguous instructions, undiverted by transfers, and in the context which produced the anomalous value.
 It was seldom hard to find the bug with such information.
 Typical programs ran about 1/2 speed in this mode.
-Only a few modern machines have such a simple, general and convenient feature, and few of those have operating systems that make the feature available.
+Few modern machines have such a simple, general and convenient feature, and few of those have operating systems that make the feature available.
 John McCarthy reminisces about early interrupt ideas and practice.

 The 704 had a 38 bit accumulator and a 36 bit word size.
 The two extra bits were vestigial remains from the time before floating point, and a few programs used them.
 It took several extra instructions to record the extra bits and a few more to put them back upon finishing the interrupt program.
 There were several other miscellaneous program states, one bit each, with idiosyncratic instructions to test and set them.
 The interrupt overhead was thus considerable.